THE HISTORY OF OUR COMPANY

 Helping Our Customers Succeed . . .
 From the Appalachians to the Atlantic

-Today, Jim Stephenson provides leadership for Yancey Bros.
-Co. as President and Chairman of the Board while Goodloe Yancey III continues his 60 years of service to the company as Chairman of the Board Emeritus.
-Along with over 900+ employees, they continue the legacy begun in 1914 by Earle and Goodloe Yancey of providing outstanding customer service.
+Today, Goodloe Yancey III continues to serve the company as Chairman Emeritus while Jim Stephenson provides leadership as Chairman and Chief Executive Officer, and Trey Googe leads the company as President and Chief Operating Officer.
+Along with over 1,000 employees, they continue the legacy begun in 1914 by Earle and Goodloe Yancey of providing outstanding customer service.

 Yancey Bros.
 Co. remains committed to learning more about its customers, offering equipment and support to keep up with their changing needs.
 Harmon S. Eberhard, the President of Caterpillar, Inc., wrote to Mr. Goodloe in 1958 with these words, “through these years, Yancey Bros.
 Co. has succeeded admirably in balancing its record of ‘seniority’ with an equally fine record of aggressiveness, vigor and growth -- qualities often associated with a younger organization.
 If I could define in a few words the job awaiting the future generations of Yancey Bros.
 Co., I believe it is just that: to continue to combine the wisdom that comes from long experience in this business with a willingness to change and progress in keeping with the challenge of the future’s markets.”
 These words remain as true today as they did over fifty years ago.